15 Benefits Of Drinking Water From Copper Bottle Vessels

 Copper exhibits anti-inflammatory, antibacterial and antiviral properties[2].
 In addition, copper assists skin regeneration and strengthens the immune system, helping the body heal wounds faster.

 When you drink water from a copper bottle, water becomes slightly alkaline upon storage for a couple of hours.
 This alkaline water helps to balance the acids, detoxify the system and lower the body’s temperature.
-This is especially helpful during the hot summer months when the body tends to heat up due to the prevailing weather.
+This is especially helpful during the hot summer months when the body tends to heat up.

 If you ever come across drinking water that tastes metallic or bitter, you should avoid consuming it.
 This is because it could indicate elevated copper levels, which may surpass the recommended health guideline value of 2 mg/L. To stay safe, it’s best not to drink water with a metallic or bitter taste to save us from worrying about any potential health concerns associated with excessive copper content.